damonallison/swift-fundamentals/README.md

     * String interpolation.
     * Tuples allow for simple data structures and multiple return values.

-* Strongly Typed (this will upset the dynamic language people)
+* Strongly Typed (this will upset the dynamic language people, but it's the right way to build a language)
   * Generics
   * Type inference
   * No need for non-mutable and mutable versions of the same classes.